Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series100/example100__MarketPrice__Streaming/ReadMe.txt

-This application demonstrates the basic usage of the EMA library in accessing and parsing OMM MarketPrice data from either Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from the Thomson Reuters Advanced Distribution Server.
+This application demonstrates the basic usage of the EMA library in accessing and parsing OMM MarketPrice data from either Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from the Advanced Distribution Server.

 example100__MarketPrice__Streaming illustrates how to open and process a single OMM